-A foundational observation of my approach to life and work is that cultures are in fact bodies made of bodies.
+I started out my ‘career’ in 2017, when I started doing coaching work around undoing racism through somatic approaches.
+This piece of work evolved into something I referred to as ‘cultural somatics’, which is an approach to both individual and cultural change that posits that cultures are in fact bodies made of bodies.
 Because of this, individual change and collective change are necessarily embodied processes that have a fractal relationship.

-One of the great benefits of this kind of ‘cultural-somatic’ approach is that it shows us that everything we learn about our own somatic process can be applied to an understanding of how to work with collective change and vice versa.
+One of the great benefits I saw in this kind of ‘cultural-somatic’ approach was that it showed us that everything we learn about our own somatic process can be applied to an understanding of how to work with social transformation.

 Here are some of the lineages my practice of life and work draws from:

 - Schools of modern creative and somatic therapies such as dance movement therapy, somatic sex education, Hakomi Method, and expressive arts therapy (which I am certified in through Langara College and is my main training).
 I acknowledge that these lineages of modern therapy derive much of their healing resource from the traditional practices of cultures of color as well as European folk cultures.

 - Asian/Japanese ancestral embodiment lineages from energy medicine to martial arts that I have immersed myself in through self-practice and research (I am a fluent Japanese reader/speaker).
 There is a great ocean of knowledge here but people who have been particularly influential are Kenji Ushiro, Hideo Takaoka, and Corky Quakenbush (Please note that I am not a practitioner who can explicitly instruct on the arts I draw from).